planetis-m/study_ai/README.md

 ## Troubleshooting

-1. **Authentication Error**: Ensure your API key is correctly set in user secrets
+1.  **Authentication Error**: Ensure your `AzureAI:ApiKey` is correctly set in user secrets and is valid for the configured `AzureAI:Endpoint`.
-2. **Model Not Found**: Verify the model name is supported by your chosen service
+2.  **Model Not Found**: Verify the `ModelName` in `appsettings.json` is correct and supported by your chosen AI service/endpoint.
-3. **PDF Reading Error**: Ensure the PDF is not encrypted or corrupted
+3.  **PDF Reading Error**: Ensure the PDF is not encrypted, corrupted, or inaccessible.
-4. **Network Issues**: Check your internet connection and endpoint URL
+4.  **Network Issues**: Check your internet connection and the AI service endpoint URL.